tomsherman/tally/README.md

 ### Steps

 1. Clone or download this repository
-2. Run `scripts/install.sh` to install the command line tool
+2. Run `chmod +x scripts/install.sh && scripts/install.sh` to install the command line tool
 3. Run `tally` to start the tool

 ## How to use